justdunno/copyPasteResearch/README.md

     To-be-pasted content is store on the computer' clipboard using *pyperclip.copy()*, and would be retrieved while doing paste operation using *pyperclip.paste()*.

 - **5).
 Use string formatting for shallow copy** \
     It is also a way of shallow copy.
-The systax would be *b = '%s' % a[i:j]*
+The syntax would be *b = '%s' % a[i:j]*

 For Paste operations (Python String Concatenation), I need to rank some methods by its performance as well.
 Methods include:
 - **1).
 Use '+' for string concatenation** \
-    Using '+' operator is what the original code does.
+    Using the '+' operator is what the original code does.
 All the elements to be concatenated using '+' must be strings.

 - **2).
 Use '%' for string concatenation** \
-    Using '%' operator is also an straightforward way for string concatenation, and it can also help with formatting.
+    Using the '%' operator is also a straightforward way for string concatenation, and it can also help with formatting.

 - **3).
 Use f-string for string concatenation** \
-    f-string is a python 3 improvement method on %-formatting, it makes the syntax of string-concatenation code more readible.
+    f-string is a python 3 improvement method on %-formatting, it makes the syntax of string-concatenation code more readable.

 - **4).
 Use str.join() method for string concatenation** \
-    join() method accepts list paremeter, and can combine string elements in the list together.
+    join() method accepts list parameter, and can combine string elements in the list together.

 - **5).
 Use str.format() method for string concatenation** \
     format() method is a positional format method to concatenate elements including strings, characters, integers, etc. together.